dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 * a "baseline" physical descriptor with a well-known name,
 * a "binary blob" physical descriptor that is part of the target runtime process' memory

-When constructing the logical descriptor, first the baseline physical desctriptor is consumed: the types and values from the baseline are added to the logical descriptor.
+When constructing the logical descriptor, first the baseline physical descriptor is consumed: the types and values from the baseline are added to the logical descriptor.
 Then the types of the binary blob are used to augment the baseline: fields are added or modified, sizes and offsets are overwritten.
 The global values of the binary blob are used to augment the baseline: new globals are